teddytennant/biomed-chat/README.md

 - Streaming responses for low-latency UI.
 - Shift+Enter inserts newline.
 - Mock responses maintain the same format and quality as AI responses.

+## Coming soon:
+- Fine tuned model for verifying outputs from Grok 4
+- RAG from verified resources